solana-labs/solana/docs/src/proposals/validator-proposal.md

 In the context of leader rotation, the strong distinction between leading and validating is blurred.

-## Difference between validating and leading {#difference-between-validating-and-leading}
+## Difference between validating and leading

 The fundamental difference between the pipelines is when the PoH is present.
 In a leader, we process transactions, removing bad ones, and then tag the result